 Cockroaches carry disease

-Cockroaches are famous for how they carry disease.
-And since they will be crawling all over your food, that means they could be spreading disease all over the food you are eating.
+Cockroaches are famous for carrying diseases and since they will be crawling all over your house, that means they could be spreading disease.

 Cockroaches can bite you